riyaaaa123/trendr-backend/README.md

 ## Features

-### 1. Personalized and Shareable Wishlists

-- Users can create multiple wishlists for specific occasions (birthdays, festivals, etc.).
-- Wishlists can be shared with other users.
-- Backend supports CRUD operations for wishlists and ensures proper product-user association.

-### 2. Influencer Reels with Product Tagging
+### 1. Influencer Reels with Product Tagging

-- Influencers can upload reels showcasing products.
+ - Influencers on Meesho can upload reels showcasing products available on the platform.
-- Products can be tagged and viewed within reels for easy access.
-- Tracks likes for engagement metrics.
+ - Products are tagged within the reel, allowing users to explore and purchase items seamlessly.
+ - Engagement metrics such as likes and shares, are tracked to provide influencers with actionable insights.

-### 3. Swipe-Based Product Interaction
+### 2. Swipe-Based Product Interaction

-- Users can swipe left to reject a product or swipe right to add it to a wishlist(dating-app like feel).
+ - Users can swipe left to dismiss a product or swipe right to add it to their wishlist, creating an engaging, gamified shopping journey within Meesho.
-- Backend updates the user's preferences and wishlists accordingly.
+ -  The backend updates wishlists and user preferences in real-time, enabling dynamic product recommendations based on interactions.
+### 3. Dashboard and reward system
+ - Influencers have access to a dedicated dashboard that displays these metrics, helping them optimize content and engagement.
+ - Additionally, a coin/reward system incentivizes influencers based on the reel performance, motivating higher-quality content creation.
+### 4. Personalized and Shareable Wishlists
+ - Allows the users to create multiple wishlists within Meesho for specific occasions- birthdays, festivals, or events.
+ - Each wishlist can be shared with friends or family, enabling collaborative shopping experiences.

-### 4. Leaderboard for Top Reels
+### 5. Leaderboard for Top Reels

-- Calculates weekly top reels based on engagement metrics (likes).
+ - A weekly leaderboard highlights top-performing reels based on engagement metrics, encouraging community participation and rewarding influencers.
-- Provides real-time leaderboard updates.

 ---